api-platform/admin/CONTRIBUTING.md

 You can patch `@api-platform/admin` by two different ways:
 - by linking `@api-platform/admin` sources to an existing project;
-- by installing this project and running it through Storybook.
+- by installing this project and running it through Storybook (recommended).

 #### Linking the Source Version to an existing project